seanlh/seanlh.github.io/_projects/weightsaver.md

 title: Weightsaver
 description: Fitness tracking RESTful API
 date: 2017-12-05
+is_project: true
 github: https://github.com/seanlh/weightsaver
-layout: project
+layout: post
 ---

-Weightsaver is a Fitness tracking backend that manipulates user data such as their current weight, their training weight, their current maxes, and stores them in an array in order to graph current and future projections/progression.

-It runs on Node.js using SQLite.
+Weightsaver is a RESTful API developed in Node.js.
+Weightsaver was created in order to easily manipulate the user's information in regards to their current weight, training weight, and overall weight-lifting progress.